 The first TIMI trial compared the effects of the then-new intravenously administered tissue plasminogen activator (tPA) with streptokinase on coronary and clinical outcomes in patients presenting with an ST-elevation myocardial infarction (STEMI).
 The trial was a success and demonstrated the superiority of tPA, which then became the preferred fibrinolytic.

-Thirty years and 60 trials later, the TIMI Study Group has studied a broad range of patients, including: patients across the spectrum of acute coronary syndromes; patients with stable coronary disease, stroke, and peripheral artery disease; patients with metabolic cardiovascular risk factors such as dyslipidemia, diabetes, and obesity; and patients with atrial fibrillation.
+More than 35 years and 70 trials later, the TIMI Study Group has studied a broad range of patients, including: patients across the spectrum of acute coronary syndromes; patients with stable coronary disease, stroke, and peripheral artery disease; patients with metabolic cardiovascular risk factors such as dyslipidemia, diabetes, and obesity; and patients with atrial fibrillation.
 The trials span from phase I to phase IV and from less than 30 to more than 26,000 subjects.
 Trials have been conducted in over 50 countries and at more than 5000 separate sites.

 We have studied a wide range of interventions including fibrinolytic, antithrombotic, antiplatelet, anti-ischemic, lipid-modifying, anti-inflammatory, anti-diabetes, and anti-obesity agents, as well as percutaneous coronary intervention (PCI).
 In addition, the TIMI Study Group has used its large database of clinical findings, biomarkers, and genotypes to enhance the understanding of cardiovascular disease and its risk factors.